yiyi1026/noisewise/README.md

 ### White Noise Custom Combinations

 ### Weight Watcher
-recharts to visualize weight progress
+1. Recharts to visualize weight progress
+2. ReactTable to show all weights data
-Create, Read, Update and Delete
+3. Create, Read, Update and Delete weight data function

 ## Future Directions for the Project